jeremytammik/tbc/a/1922_multiversion.md

 As a next step, I was able to transfer the entire system with all user and application data to a temporary loaner machine using the Mac migration assistant.

-That worked riht out the box.
+That worked right out the box.
 The only problem remaining being that the updated OS prevented me from [setting up my personal root level directories](https://thebuildingcoder.typepad.com/blog/2021/08/revit-roadmap-api-and-da4r-survey.html#4).
 I am forced to rewrite all my (numerous) shell scripts and add `$HOME` to them.